Register of the Kentucky Historical Society

 Issue: Vol. 115, No. 4, Autumn 2017

 Print edition subscriptions are $40 per year for individuals and $60 per year for institutions, plus 6% sales tax.
 If you are a tax-exempt organization, please include documentation.
 To subscribe, call 502-564-1792, or email KHSPublications@ky.gov.
 KHS members receive an electronic subscription as a member benefit.

 Recent back issues are available in print for purchase.
 Regular issues are $12 double issues are $15 plus 6% sales tax.
 Call 502-564-1792.

 Although dedicated to Kentucky history, the Register of the Kentucky Historical Society strives to be historiographically relevant to scholars everywhere.
 We, therefore, seek article submissions that effectively engage in significant scholarly debates.
 We subject submitted manuscripts to a rigorous review and editing process before we publish them.
 We welcome submissions on all aspects and time periods of Kentucky history.

 Prospective authors should watch for our posted Calls for Papers on H-Kentucky and elsewhere.

-To inquire or to submit a manuscript, email Dr. David Turpie, editor.
+To inquire or to submit a manuscript, email Dr. Stephanie Lang, Editor.